Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase

 To evaluate the mass fraction of pebbles that are trapped at the DZIB, $f_{\rm trap}$, and the complementary leakage fraction, $f_{\rm leak}\equiv1-f_{\rm trap}$, we need to consider the size distribution of the pebbles.
 Grain and pebble growth processes, mainly occurring in the outer disk, are expected to lead to a general increase in pebble size as the disk evolves.
 For example, in IOPF Paper IV it was found that in the fiducial case of dust evolving via sweep-up growth and pebble-pebble collisions, the characteristic size of pebbles reaching the inner $\sim 1\:$au achieved (after $\sim 0.5\:$Myr of evolution) a fairly narrow distribution peaked near $\sim 1\:$cm in radius.
 This characteristic size declined to about 1~mm for locations in the disk around $\sim 5\:$au.
 These results were quite insensitive to the choice of $\alpha$, i.e., varied in the range from $10^{-4}$ to $10^{-3}$.

-Simulations with the DustPy code \citep{Stammler2022} of dust evolution within a fixed background gas model of the Paper IV disk, i.e., with $\dot{m}_{-9}=1$ and $\alpha=10^{-4}$, have been performed by \citet{Hjalt2024}, who also find a narrow distribution of sizes of pebbles inside 1~au that is peaked at $\sim0.6\:$cm (for fragmentation velocity of 1~m/s).
+Simulations with the DustPy code \citep{Stammler2022} of dust evolution within a fixed background gas model of the Paper IV disk, i.e., with $\dot{m}_{-9}=1$ and $\alpha=10^{-4}$, have been performed by \citet{Hjalt2024}, who also find that inside 1~au most of solids mass are dominated by the upper end of the pebble size, with a narrow distribution that is peaked at $\sim0.6\:$cm (for fragmentation velocity of 1~m/s).

 The above results suggest that as the disk evolves to lower accretion rates, leading to inward motion of the DZIB and reduction of the minimum size for pebble trapping that the trapping fraction could dramatically increase once this size coincides with that of the typical pebble size at the location of $r_{\rm DZIB}$.